open-forest-observatory/ofo-argo/README.md

 ### 2. Declare credentials for upload to S3 bucket

 OFO has a S3 bucket with Jetstream2.
-The final step of the workflow will upload the <RUN_FOLDER> to the S3 bucket.
+The final step of the workflow will upload the <RUN_FOLDER> to the S3 bucket `ofo-internal`.

 Please create a kubernetes secret to store the S3 Access ID and Secret Key